 Showing Your ID to Providers

-Department of Defense (DoD) Benefits Number
+Department of Defense Benefits Number

-The DoD Benefits Number (DBN) is an 11-digit number on the back of the ID card.
-It verifies your TRICARE eligibility and helps you to file your claims.
-This is the number your doctor's office will need to use to file claims.
-You will need to use it if you're filing your own claims.
+The DOD Benefits Number is an 11-digit number on the back of your Uniformed Services ID card.
+It verifies your TRICARE eligibility and helps you file your claims.

 Next Generation Uniformed Services ID Card